scito/extract_otp_secrets/README.md

 * Python 3.10.8, protobuf 4.21.9, qrcode 7.3.1, and pillow 9.2
 * Python 3.11.1, protobuf 4.21.12, qrcode 7.3.1, and pillow 9.2

-For protobuf versions 3.14.0 or similar or Python 3.6, use the extract_otp_secret_keys version 1.4.0.
+For protobuf versions 3.14.0 or similar or Python 3.6, use the extract_otp_secrets version 1.4.0.

 ### Shared libs installation for reading QR code images